parkervg/blendsql/docs/reference/functions.md

 The `LLMQA` is an aggregate function that returns a single scalar value.

-### `Modifier`
+### `Quantifier`

-An optional `modifier` argument can be passed, which will be used to modify the regular expression pattern powering the constrained decoding.
-The following are valid:
+An optional `quantifier` argument can be passed, which will be used to modify the regular expression pattern powering the constrained decoding.
+The following [greedy quantifiers](https://learn.microsoft.com/en-us/dotnet/standard/base-types/quantifiers-in-regular-expressions) are valid:

 - `'*'`, meaning 'zero-or-more'
 - `'+`', meaning 'one-or-more'